ritou11/cvsite/content/authors/admin/_index.md

 - Visitors
 ---

-Haotian Liu received the B.S. degree from the Electrical Engineering Department, Tsinghua University, Beijing, China.
-He is currently pursuing the Ph.D. degree in the Electrical Engineering Department, Tsinghua University, Beijing.
-His research interests include machine learning especially reinforcement learning and their applications in the energy system, active distribution system operation and control, model-free control.
+I received my B.S. degree from the Electrical Engineering Department, Tsinghua University, Beijing, China.
+Currently I'm pursuing the Ph.D. degree in the Electrical Engineering Department, Tsinghua University.
+My research interests include machine learning especially reinforcement learning and their applications in the energy system, active distribution system operation and control, model-free control and other AI applications.
+I am also interested in modern programming languages and frameworks.
+In recent years, I have became a rookie of the open source society.
+As for sports, I'm a fan of basketball and swimming.